Best Wi-Fi Boosters and Extenders for Your RV

 The short answer is yes—Wi-Fi boosters do work.
 But the exact results you get can vary widely due to several nearly inescapable factors:

-• Distance to the source of the connection: If you’re extremely far from the host network, your Wi-Fi extender starts off with a weaker signal to boost.
+• Distance to the source of the connection: If you’re extremely far from the host network, your Wi-Fi extender starts with a weaker signal to boost.
 This can result in reduced performance.

 What to look for in a Wi-Fi booster or extender